opengsn/docs/contracts/index.md

 As your contract now seemingly allows GSN - a complicated network of third-party contracts - to handle your dapp's user authentication, you may feel worried that you will need to verify and audit every bit of the GSN as thoroughly as your own code.
 Worry no more!

 The GSN project provides you with a default implementation of the `Forwarder` contract.
 This contract is extremely simple and basically does just one thing - it validates the user's signature.
-This way, your `BaseRelayRecipient` contract is shielded from any potential vulnerabilities across the GSN.
+This way, your `ERC2771Recipient` contract is shielded from any potential vulnerabilities across the GSN.

 You can read more about the security considerations in our [forwarder ERC draft](https://github.com/ethereum/EIPs/pull/2770).